rubicks/rubicks-blog/about.md

 ---
 title: about
 ---
 I write software for fun and profit.
-But not at the same time.
-Yet.
+Often, at the *same time*.

 This is my blog.
 This is where I write prose about software.